jin-zhe/cheatsheets/Python.md

 `EOFError` | Raised when one of the built-in functions (input() or raw_input()) hits an end-of-file condition (EOF) without reading any data
 `KeyboardInterrupt` | Raised when the user hits the interrupt key (normally Control-C or Delete) `ValueError` | Raised when a built-in operation or function receives an argument that has the right type but an inappropriate value

+See [Built-in Exceptions](https://docs.python.org/3/library/exceptions.html) for the full list of Python exceptions that come out of the box.

 ### Catching exceptions
 try-except: